 Wholesale lending covers the range of credit facilities granted to sovereign borrowers, banks, non-bank financial institutions and corporate entities.
 The group's wholesale portfolios are well diversified across industry sectors throughout the region, with exposure subject to portfolio controls.
-Overall credit quality remained stable, although the rise in business confidence seen towards the end of 2011 failed to continue throughout 2012 and generally remained low in many sectors given the uncertainties in both the global economic environment and the regional political situation.
+The rise in business confidence in 2013 improved the liquidity of certain assets enabling solutions to be reached in the case of a number of problem accounts.